False Killer Whales

 Oldest recorded age for a female

 Fastest recorded speed

-Permission is granted by the Vancouver Aquarium Marine Science Centre for classroom teachers to make copies for non-commercial use.
+Permission is granted by the Ocean Wise Conservation Association for classroom teachers to make copies for non-commercial use.
 This permission does not extend to copying for promotional purposes, creating new collective works, or resale.